TLA-FLAT/FLAT/README.md

 4. A [FLAT SWORD image](docker/add-sword-to-flat) builds on the base image and
     1. installs a SWORD v2 API to receive bags

-5. Am *experimental* [FLAT DoorKeeper image](docker/add-doorkeeper-to-flat) builds on the base image and
+5. A [FLAT DoorKeeper image](docker/add-doorkeeper-to-flat) builds on the base image and
     1. installs the DoorKeeper, which guards the repository and checks new or updated resources and metadata
     2. installs the DoorKeeper API to process bags

+6. A [FLAT example setup image](docker/add-example-setup-to-flat) builds on the doorkeeper image and
+    1. adds a comic book collection,
+    2. a comic book SIP, and
+    3. related users

-6. An *experimental* [FLAT deposit UI image](docker/add-deposit-ui-to-flat) builds on the base image and the SWORD image
+7. An *experimental* [FLAT deposit UI image](docker/add-deposit-ui-to-flat) builds on the base image and the SWORD image
     1. installs a module that provides an UI for users to deposit data

-7. An *experimental* [FLAT Shibbolet image](docker/add-shibboleth-to-flat) builds on the base image and
+8. An *experimental* [FLAT Shibbolet image](docker/add-shibboleth-to-flat) builds on the base image and
     1. installs Shibboleth
     2. installs Drupal's Shibboleth modules

-8. An *experimental* [FLAT solution packs image](docker/add-solution-packs-to-flat) builds on the base image and
+9. An *experimental* [FLAT solution packs image](docker/add-solution-packs-to-flat) builds on the base image and
     1. installs Islandora solution packs
     2. provides scripts to trigger the addition of derived datastreams like thumbnails